socrocket/core/core/doc/install.md

       macclean : Clean garbage files from the source tree oclint   : Use oclint to check all files repo     :
+           The repo Context
+           In here all work with the repositories is done.
+           The database handlers are extern so the repository database is read in other contextes too.

       step     : executes tasks in a step-by-step fashion, for debugging
       uninstall: removes the targets installed
-      update   : updates the plugins from the *waflib/extras* directory

 @section install2 Building the library

 Building the project requires following steps:
+1. *Execute `./waf repo init` to checkout the rest of the core repositories.*

-1. *Execute `./waf configure` to configure the build environment*
+2. *Execute `./waf configure` to configure the build environment*

    The configuration step succeeds in case all the required software packages are available.
    Otherwise, it fails and shows the broken dependency.